 Although there are mobile app creation tools that can build an app from scratch without any programming skills, it is simple but not easy to create an app.
 You will need to invest a lot of time and energy into brainstorming and designing a user-friendly app.

-How to validate your app ideas?
+How can I validate my app ideas?

 Consider pitching your ideas to as many people as possible to validate your app ideas.
 It can be a stranger on the internet, your close friends or family members, as long as they are willing to share their honest opinions.
-Suggest them play a devil’s advocate role and attempt to find flaws in your app idea.
+Ask them to play a devil’s advocate role and attempt to find flaws in your app idea.

-What kind of apps is most popular?
+What kind of app is most popular?